Introduction

 - Example: Please describe your experience working with online learning platforms.
 What courses have you adapted for an online platform?
 What were the challenges associated with that adaptation?

 The search committee will collaborate to develop a set of questions that will assist the committee in assessing the scholarship, teaching, and service capacity of the candidates.
 For all searches, the core interview questions should be developed prior to interviews and the same set of questions should be used with each candidate.
 However, as interviews are dynamic and unique to each candidate, follow-up questions and questions directly related to a candidate’s CV are encouraged.
-For more discussion of interview questions see Appendices E and F.
+For more discussion of interview questions (see Appendices E and F).

 References

 The appointing authority or designee determines if the application will include letters of reference or names of references to be contacted at the discretion of the search committee.
 Applicants for entry level positions or junior faculty positions are usually better evaluated if letters of reference are immediately available because references speak to potential while CVs focus on accomplishments.
-However, applicants for senior-level positions with extensive experience enumerated on the CV may hesitate to apply for positions for which they are required to provide reference letters before they know if their application has received some interest from the search committee.
+However, applicants for senior-level positions with extensive experience enumerated on the CV may hesitate to apply for positions in which they are required to provide reference letters before they know if their application has received some interest from the search committee.
 Confidentiality for the applicant for senior-level positions may be more critical.
-For potential hires at the rank of associate professor or professor in which an expedited tenure review is anticipated, search committees should collect relevant documents during the recruitment so that the applicant file can also be used as the basic file for a tenure review (See Appendix M).
+For potential hires at the rank of associate professor or professor in which an expedited tenure review is anticipated, search committees should collect relevant documents during the recruitment so that the applicant search materials can also be used as the basic file for a tenure review (See Appendix J).

 Changes or Addendums to the Short List

-Campus Interviews and Determining Finalists
+Campus Interviews & Determining Finalists

 During the campus interviews, it is sometimes difficult to ask each applicant identical questions.
 However, every attempt should be made to treat all candidates equitably.
 Although different questions may become necessary, every attempt should be made to elicit equivalent information in every area identified as critical to the position.
 Evaluation sheets should be developed and used by interviewers to transmit assessments of the relative strengths and weaknesses of each candidate.
 These sheets should be submitted promptly to the search committee chair after the interviews have been conducted.

 There is no specific required interview itinerary for applicants; this is left to the discretion of the hiring unit.
 However, each candidate who participates in an on-campus interview must be guaranteed equal access to the decision makers in the search and appointment process.
 The appointing authority decides whether to interview all candidates invited to the campus, or just the finalist pool.
 That decision is made when the appointing authority gives the charge to the search committee at the initial meeting.
-The diversity officer is available to assist departments in developing strategies for effective on-campus interviews which have been previously successful in promoting UMass Amherst as a desirable institution.

-All application materials for individuals on the short list should be available to the full faculty.
+All application materials for individuals on the shortlist should be available to the full faculty.
 To accomplish this goal while maintaining appropriate confidentiality, departments must adhere to the following guidelines:

-The department will maintain in a secure online location a copy of (to the extent applicable but not limited to) confidential letters of reference, application letters, CVs, teaching and research statements, and transcripts.
+- The department will maintain in a secure online location a copy of (to the extent applicable but not limited to) confidential letters of reference, application letters, CVs, teaching and research statements, transcripts.
 The online location should be accessible only to faculty authorized to view the materials.

-Any departmental faculty who wish to view the online documents may do so, however the following is expected:
+- Any departmental faculty who wish to view the online documents may do so, however the following is expected:

 - Faculty will not disclose or distribute the contents of confidential applicant information to anyone outside the department’s faculty or academic administration.